Shop Early to Ensure Holiday Delivery from ShopMyExchange.com

+For more information on holiday shipping and delivery, visit ShopMyExchange.com/customer-service/shipping-delivery.
+Authorized shoppers can also browse the Exchange’s weekly digital ads to find the best deals throughout the holiday season.

+All honorably discharged Veterans can confirm their eligibility to shop online at ShopMyExchange.com and enjoy these benefits.
+Visit https://aafes.media/paveterans to learn more.

-Make sure your online holiday shopping arrives on time! @shopmyexchange orders for CONUS can be placed by Dec.
+Social-media-friendly version: Make sure your online holiday shopping arrives on time! @shopmyexchange orders for CONUS can be placed by Dec.
 18 with regular ground shipping to ensure delivery before Dec.
 25. OCONUS orders must be placed by Dec.
-8.
+8. Learn more: https://wp.me/p9Q7PG-37T

 |Date Taken: